RMLio/prov4itdata-web-app/docs/REPORT.md

 ### GDPR

-As defined by Article 4 of the GDPR, PROV4ITData acts as a data processor for the end-user (which become their own data controllers, conform the EU digital souvereignty vision), as it allows individuals to easily transfer their files and data directly from Data Providers to their personal Solid pods.
+As defined by Article 4 of the GDPR, PROV4ITData acts as a data processor for the end-user (which become their own data controllers, conform the EU digital sovereignty vision), as it allows individuals to easily transfer their files and data directly from Data Providers to their personal Solid pods.

 This does not influence the GDPR roles of its complementary modules.